SahilThorat11/C_Programming/Assignments/Assignment_01/README.md

 ---

-🎯 Learning Outcomes
+🎯 Learning Outcomes :-

     By completing these programs, you will practice:

     ✨ Basic input and output

     🔢 Arithmetic operations

     🔁 Looping structures

     🔍 Conditional statements

-🧩 Logic building

-👍 You're All Set!

----

-These warm-up programs form the foundation for more advanced C programming.
-Keep practicing and exploring! 🚀

 ---